 When objectively written and properly executed you’ll find that more people will click through to, and spend more time on your page.
 And there’s nothing bad about that.
 These can and should count as impressions to your executive team and your board.
 What’s more, since 57% of B2B marketers are saying that SEO has the biggest impact on lead generation, it’s probably worth the time and effort to jump all over that.

 So basically, the ad shows up in the search listing.
 A good length to stick with is 40 characters for the title and 140 characters for the description.
-We like to end all of our ads with a double arrow indicator that says “go this way”.
+We like to end all of our digital ads with a double arrow indicator that says “go this way”.

 Here’s an example for you.